 The game is played on a massive, 12 feet table with 22 balls – 15 reds, 6 colours (assuming that red isn’t a colour!) and one white, called the cue ball.
 The objective of the game is to score more points than your opponent.

 Points are scored by potting balls.
 The player needs to start with a red, which is worth only 1 point, and then pot one of the colours, worth from 2 (yellow) to 7 points (black).
 After a colour is potted, it gets respotted on its starting position on the table.
-Reds stay in the pockets, and after their all gone, colours need to be played in the correct order, no longer being respotted.
+Reds stay in the pockets, and after they’re all gone, colours need to be played in the correct order, no longer being respotted.
 As I mentioned, the player with the higher score wins, and that’s a big difference in comparison to other billiard sports like 8-ball or 9-ball, where potting a specific ball win’s the game.

 Since it’s points that determine the winner, a game can often finish when there are still balls on the table.
 A professional snooker match usually takes from 2 to 4 hours and is played on a best of 7 modus.
 However, at the most important events the distance is often longer.
 For example, to win the final of a World Snooker Championship, a player must get 18 frames on their board.
 As a result, such a match is usually played longer that one day.